estebanmunchjones2019/takeaways/angular-academind/takeaways.md

-Now, it's time to connect this `FormGroup` object to the template, via property binding in a directive, and to connect each `FormControl` to it's respective input:
+Now, it's time to connect this `FormGroup` object to the template, via property binding in a directive, and to connect each `FormControl` to its respective input:

 ````html
 //component.html